kylerbrown/bark/specification.md

 ### Datasets

 A *dataset* is a concrete time series or point process.
-Multiple datasets may be stored in an entry, and may be unequal in length or have different *timebases*.
+Multiple datasets may be stored in an entry, and may have different lengths or timebases (i.e., an *offset* and a *sampling rate*).

 Datasets must have a corresponding YAML file containing metadata.
 The name of this metadata file must be `<dataset_filename>.meta`.
-The metadata in these files correspond to the attributes specified in the ARF specification.

-A *timebase* consists of two quantities: an *offset* and a *sampling rate*.

 The *offset* (attribute `offset`) applies to all datasets.
 All time values in a dataset are relative to the entry's timestamp plus the dataset's offset.
 The offset does not need to be explicitly specified for every dataset.
 If it is not specified, it is assumed to be zero.
 If it is specified, its units (attribute `offset_units`) must also be specified.
 Two datasets in the same entry may have different offsets.

 The *sampling rate* (attribute `sampling_rate`) allows discrete times to be converted to real times.
 If the dataset contains time series (or *sampled*) data, this attribute must be present.
 Alternatively, if the dataset contains point process (or *event*) data, and the units of these data are samples, the sampling rate must also be specified.
 The only datasets which may omit the sampling rate attribute are point process datasets with units of seconds.

 Real-valued times must be in units of seconds (`s`).
 Discrete-valued times must be in units of samples (`samples`).

 #### Sampled data

 Sampled data are stored in raw binary files as outlined in [the Neurosuite documentation](http://neurosuite.sourceforge.net/formats.html).

-These data shall be represented as N-dimensional arrays of scalar values, corresponding to the measurement during each sampling interval.
-The first dimension of the array must correspond to time, and the second to channels.
+These data shall be represented as 2-dimensional arrays of scalar values, corresponding to the measurement during each sampling interval.
+The first
+dimension of the array must correspond to time, and the second to channels.

-(The spec as written does not explicitly accommodate vector-valued time series such as video, but does not disallow them.)
+(The spec as written does not accommodate vector-valued time series such as video, but does not disallow them.)

 For multi-channel files, samples are interleaved, so files should be written in C (or row-major) order.

+ARF allows user-specified endianness, but Bark does not.
+All sampled data files **must** be little-endian.
+This is the default for Intel x86 architectures, and thus the vast majority of modern systems.

 A raw binary file with N channels and M samples looks like this: